NPHTech/NewPurposeHouse/README.md

 2. Deploy your chats from the v0 interface
 3. Changes are automatically pushed to this repository
 4. Vercel deploys the latest version from this repository

+Uodates to the UI face lift mission

+Fonts: DM-sans, Monet

+Web page needs to fade in on loading state

+All content needs to phase in a shift up on load

+The stats need to shift or move on scroll